 Until the official fix is released, you can still work around the issue in Apache configuration by entirely removing the problematic header.
 This shouldn’t have any adverse side effects and wouldn’t break HTTP/2 nor HTTP/1.1 support on your server.

 The problem currently affects the 0,04% of the top one million websites as of 2016-05-19.
 Affected websites were determined by crawling the Alexa Top 1 Million websites and looking in their response headers.
-(This measurement is probably not representative as any affected website would see less traffic and possibly drop out of the top one million list as a result.)
+This measurement might not be representative as any affected website would see less traffic and possibly drop out of the top one million list as a result.

 Protocols h2 http/1.1 directive.

-I’ve actually mentioned this bug before in my review of three uptime monitoring services.
+I’ve mentioned this bug before in my review of three uptime monitoring services.
 However, at the time I didn’t consider it to be much of an issue.
-When I gradually started loosing all traffic from Russia (primarily referred from Yandex Search), I had to take action and apply the previously mentioned work-around.
+When I gradually started loosing all traffic from Russia (primarily referred from Yandex Search), I’d to take action and apply the previously mentioned work-around.
 As usual, getting reindexed is much harder than getting deindexed.